PolyCash/polycash/README.md

 "mysql_user": "root",
 "mysql_password": "somesecurepass",
 "database": "polycash",
-"cron_key_string": "anothersecurepass"
+"operator_key": "anothersecurepass"
 ```
-"cron_key_string" is a parameter which allows a site administrator to perform certain actions like updating the application.
+"operator_key" is a parameter which allows a site administrator to perform certain actions like updating the application.
 If you are installing PolyCash on a public facing server, be sure to set a secure value for this parameter.

 If you want to allow users to log in with an email address, enter your sendgrid credentials into these variables in your config file:
 ```